 Our policies on Preventing Hidden Labour Exploitation, Ethical Trading Policy, Supplier Policy, Compliance Policy, and Whistleblowing Policy support our approach outlined above.

-We use several key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains, this is reported on an annual basis, and next report is due January 2018.
+We use several key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains, this is reported on an annual basis, the last report was produced December 2017

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the current financial year.